Aavenir Logo

 Types of Contract Breaches

 One may think of a contract breach as either minor or material.
 A "minor breach" happens when you don't receive an item or service by the due date.
 For example, you bring a suit to your tailor to be custom fit.
-The tailor promises (an oral contract) that they will deliver the adjusted garment in time for your important presentation, but they deliver it a day later.
+The tailor promises (an oral contract) that they will deliver the adjusted garment in time for your important presentation, but in fact, they deliver it a day later.

 A "material breach" is when you receive something that is different from what was stated in the agreement.
 Say, for example, that your firm contracts with a vendor to deliver 200 copies of a bound manual for an auto industry conference.
 But when the boxes arrive at the conference site, they contain gardening brochures instead.